demystifyfp/demystifyfp/content/fsharp/series/fstweet/posting-new-tweet.md

     // ...
 ```

-With this, we are having a server-side representation of valid tweet post.

-The next step is persisting it!
+The next step after validation is persisting the new tweet!

 ## Persisting New Tweet